italia/spid-cie-oidc-docs/docs/en/trust_marks.rst

       - String.
 Specifies if the Entity belongs to the Italian Public Administration or the private sector (**public** or **private**)
       - |spid-icon| |cieid-icon|
     * - **id_code**
-      - String.
+      - String Array.
 Identification code of the Organization.
-Depending on the Organization type, it must be indicated an IPA code (for the public Organization type) or the VAT number (for the private type).
+Depending on the Organization type, it MUST contain an IPA code (for the public Organization type) or the VAT number and/or fiscal number (for the private type).
       - |spid-icon| |cieid-icon|
     * - **email**
       - String.
 Institutional e-mail or PEC of the Organization.